 You can watch a video of us making the recipe here.

-5 – 6 large sweet potatoes, cubed
+- 5 – 6 large sweet potatoes, cubed

-4 – 6 carrots, sliced
+- 4 – 6 carrots, sliced

-1 – 2 small heads of broccoli, cut from the stalk and into pieces
+- 1 – 2 small heads of broccoli, cut from the stalk and into pieces

-1 cup of frozen peas
+- 1 cup of frozen peas

-1 can of chickpeas
+- 1 can of chickpeas

-4 eggs, still in shell, placed gently on top
+- 4 eggs, still in shell, placed gently on top

-Approximately 12 cups of water
+- Approximately 6 cups of water

-Nutri-Pet Nupro All Natural Supplement
+- Nutri-Pet Nupro All Natural Supplement

 In one very large pot, place the following items: sweet potato, carrots, broccoli, peas, chickpeas, chicken breasts, eggs, and 6 cups of water.
-Cook on medium heat.
-The chicken should be cooked through, with the vegetables soft to the touch when done.
+The water should be at about the same level as the food items, or a bit over.

 If you used chicken breasts, shred or chop the meat into small pieces and put it back in the pot.
 If you use ground chicken, you can skip this step.